 Ingredients in Peanut Butter Overnight Oats

-Banana - Ripe bananas mash down best.
+Banana - Ripe bananas mash down are best.

 Milk - We like to use almond milk or regular milk but you can use your milk of choice in these peanut butter banana overnight oats.
+Vanilla and plain almond milk are both great.

 Brown Sugar - You can use brown sugar, granulated sugar, honey, maple syrup, or a sugar free sweetener (use less).

 Vanilla - Adds to the flavor.
+Almond extract is also delicious.

 Oats - Use rolled oats for the best texture in these banana overnight oats.